Woolverine563/cex-kc/README.md

 Multiple files containing benchmark paths have been provided for running the complete set of experiments :
 - [all_benchmarks](all_benchmarks) contains a list of all 602 benchmarks.
 - [test_benchmarks](test_benchmarks) contains a list of some 304 benchmarks which were completely solved within half an hour under a specific choice of parameters and on hardware configuration described in the paper.
-- [small_test_benchmarks](small_test_benchmarks) contains a random subset of 20 benchmarks from [test_benchmarks](test_benchmarks) which can be used for verifying the results.
+- [small_test_benchmarks](small_test_benchmarks) contains a small subset of 15 benchmarks from [test_benchmarks](test_benchmarks) which can be used for verifying the results reasonable quickly.
-- [single_test_benchmarks](single_test_benchmarks) contains a single benchmark path for running a smoke test to confirm whether anything is broken since this benchmark gets solved within a few seconds.
+- [single_test_benchmarks](single_test_benchmarks) contains a single benchmark for running a smoke test to confirm whether anything is broken since this benchmark gets solved within a few seconds.

 One can also add new benchmarks by creating them in aiger or verilog format and adding them to this benchmarks folder, but note that in this case the docker image will have to be rebuilt before running the tool.